-Using mindfulness techniques not only promote better mental and emotional wellness, but it can also help you feel better physically as well as maintain healthier, more positive relationships.
-Mindfulness is a habit of mind that means that you are paying attention on purpose to what is happening in the present, and you are doing so non-judgmentally.
+Mindfulness techniques promote better mental and emotional wellness.
+It can help you feel better physically and maintain healthier, more positive relationships.
+Mindfulness is a habit of mind.
+You are paying attention on purpose to what is happening in the present non-judgmentally.

 How Can Mindfulness Help You?